For further information please send a message via the Membership option in the Contact drop-down.Details

 Other local ventures we have been involved with include Rotary Welsh Disabled Sports; ‘KidsOut’ at Barry Island, with over 400 children taken to the seaside (www.kidsout.org.uk ); Sponsorship of young people to spend a week in the Brecon Beacons on the Rotary Youth Leadership scheme (RYLA) (www.ryla.org); Sponsorship of young people to attend youth camps across the globe (www.youthexchange.org.uk).

-Internationally, we are supporting several projects to benefit and improve people’s lives across the globe.
+Internationally, we have supported several projects to benefit and improve people’s lives across the globe.
 Funding the construction of schools in Bolivia, and Nepal; Backing the drilling of boreholes for fresh water in Bolivia; Financing many small entrepreneurs in Africa and India through ‘micro loans’, are a few examples.
-We now are planning on linking with other Rotary groups to fund the construction of a sand dam (https://www.excellentdevelopment.com/working-together-with-rotary).
+We now are considering linking with other Rotary groups to fund the construction of a sand dam (https://www.excellentdevelopment.com/working-together-with-rotary).

 If you are interested in finding out more of what we do, please contact us.
 We can arrange to meet up for a coffee somewhere.